Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Proposed Solution to LP

-In this section, we propose an optimization method for the EEmax problem with linear precoding.
-Similarly as in the previous section, the precoding matrices are found by closed-form expressions, which are derived by implementing Dinkelbach\textquoteright s method, while the optimal phase shifts for the SIM meta-elements are optimized by a gradient-based method.
+In this section, we propose an optimization method for the EEmax problem with LP.
+Similar to the previous section, the precoding matrices are found in closed-form using Dinkelbach\textquoteright s method, which also yields a water-filling solution.
+The phase shifts for the SIM meta-elements are optimized by a gradient-based method.